saharathkleips/interview/kotlin/structures/adjacency-list.md

 A structure for representing a graph by storing each individual node's relation to other nodes within the graph.

+Adjacency lists are useful for when nodes in the aggregate need to be operated on, as the adjacency list offers constant time access to each node.

 Imagine the following graph:

 ```mermaid